loken/net-extensions/README.md

-# loken-extensions
+# Loken.Extensions

-.NET extensions libraries
+A set of .NET extensions libraries intended to be low level helper functionality for more specialized libraries or applications that builds on them.